colonelPanic2/sp2023-445/notebooks/luis/README.md

 We're testing the power consumption of the motors under weights of up to 1.3kg.
 We need to know if our new approach with the Pi battery and the PCB/motors battery combined with buck converters will be able to provide a sufficient power supply to move the design and power the PCB components at maximum power consumption for up to 45 minutes.

-It looks like we've underestimated our motors.
 The car motors can move at a moderate speed while carrying 1.3kg and with a supply voltage of 5V at 0.7A.
 We expect the pincer motors and the rest of the PCB to consume no more than 1A at any given point in time.
 So if we convert the supply voltage down to 5V and use 2 buck converters with a current capacity of about 1A each, we whould be able to run the design with maximum power consumption for about (11.1-5)(5.2)/(5)(1.7) = 3.7 hours, where 5 is subtracted from the battery voltage because 5V is the minimum cutoff voltage that can be supplied to the converters.
 ####DOUBLE-CHECK THE CUTOFF VOLTAGE FOR THE CONVERTERS

 # 2023-03-13 - Fetching subsystem rough draft